 Studio photographers will appreciate that the Panasonic GH5 (unlike the RX100 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX100 IV has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV, while the GH5 was followed by the Panasonic GH5 II.
+Both the GH5 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+The RX100 IV was replaced by the Sony RX100 IV, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Sony RX100 IV Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH5 or the Sony RX100 IV – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.